 Day 9 – Christmas Markets (Mercatini di Natale)

-A taster of what to expect, read more here
+A taster of what to expect, watch a video of Pacentro on Fb and read more here,

 You can’t leave Abruzzo without a walk or cycle through this coastal nature reserve that is framed by vineyards and olive trees, expect to see wild flowers as early as February

 With over 700 km of slopes available 🎿🏂🏾, Abruzzo is the region where Neapolitan & Romans head to at weekends to ski at Roccaraso, Rivisondoli, Campo Felice and Ovindoli.
 Ski at Passolanciano-Majelletta and you ski with a view of the Adriatic Sea view, inland, take advantage of some glorious cross-country skiing.
 Read our review of ski-ing with children👉 https://bit.ly/2EdZXfH or view the resorts.

 To many who visit the region, this sublime sheep’s cheese comes as such a surprise.
 As they visit different localities, visitors begin to understand the impact of environmental diversity, how the seasonal herbs that grow wild at different altitudes in each range of mountains where the sheep graze help provide the wonderful difference in flavours of this cheese.